 Harry Vold raises approximately 35 colts and 15 bulls every year on his 30,000 acre ranch located 25 miles southeast of Pueblo, Colorado.
 Over the years he has established a select herd of brood mares and cows that are proven producers.
 His extensive breeding experience allows him to concentrate on quality not quantity, resulting in a higher percentage of success in his "born to buck "breeding program.

 Vold has delegated the day to day managing details of the Harry Vold Rodeo Company over to his youngest daughter Kirsten, but is still actively involved in the organization that he created over 40 years ago.
-He keeps a careful eye on the over 500 head of livestock, 4 full time employees, 12 part-time employees, and his spacious working ranch.

 Harry Vold's many achievements over his career include; 11-time PRCA Stock Contractor of the Year, 2-time WPRA Stock Contractor of the Year, Prorodeo Hall of Fame Inductee, Canadian Hall of Fame Inductee, Life Member of the Ponoka Stampede, Honorary Sarcee Tribal Chief, PRCA Man of the Year, National Intercollegiate Rodeo Assoc.
 Scholarship Honoree, National Finals Rodeo Board of Director, Cheyenne Frontier Days Hall of Fame Inductee, Pendleton Round-Up Hall of Fame Inductee, Pikes Peak or Bust in Colorado Springs, Hall of Fame Inductee, Old Fort Days in Fort Smith, Hall of Fame Inductee, Ellensburg Rodeo Hall of Fame Inductee, Dodge City Round-Up Hall of Fame Inductee, and in 2009, he was inducted into the National Cowboy Hall of Fame in Oklahoma City, Oklahoma and named The Prorodeo Hall of Fame Legend of Rodeo.